Monday, June 25, 2012

 We've decided to combat them with an equally common biological control method.
 Bacillus thuringiensis, usually called Bt.
 Basically, Bt is a naturally occurring bacterium that, when ingested by caterpillars (and only caterpillars) creates a lethal toxin.
 If you would like to learn a little more about it, please click here.
 Normally it lives in the soil.
 We've simply bought some in a concentrated liquid form.
 We're spraying the bacteria on our plants so the offending caterpillars are sure to ingest some.
 This control method is allowed under organic certification.

-For some of you, Bt may sound familiar - and a little scary - because of its association with genetically modified crops.
+For some of you, Bt may sound familiar because of its association with genetically modified crops.
 I want to be clear that we are not using anything genetically modified, nor are we using a synthetic pesticide, nor something toxic to anything other than caterpillars.
 Also, if there is a caterpillar nearby that isn't eating our sprayed crops it will not be affected by the Bt because caterpillars have to actually eat the bacteria before they will produce the toxin.

 As for the GM connection.
 You may have heard of Bt corn.
 Bt corn has been modified so that all parts of the plant produce the toxic proteins that Bt bacterium normally produce when ingested by a caterpillar.
 Farmers grow this corn to kill European corn borers, another caterpillar pest of corn.